quynhphamduong/The-Digital-Clock-Design-Using-NXP-Microcontroller-7-Segment-LED-/README.md

    - With the unit test, you want to run unit test, you have to convert function emb_mock() in main.c file to comment and calls fucntions that we have revealed in test report excel.
 If no or call functions in UNIT_TEST.h, they can break the program.

 ## License
-   - Due to confidentiality constraints, the supporting libraries are not included in this repository.
+   - Due to confidentiality constraints, the full supporting libraries are not included in this repository.
 If you need access, please send me an email with the following details:

       **Subject**: Request for Embedded Project Libraries